thiagolsfortunato/kubernetes-getstarted/README.md

 # kubernetes-demo

-This project was based curse [Kubernetes from a DevOps Kubernetes Guru](https://www.udemy.com/kubernetes-from-a-devops-kubernetes-guru)
+This project was based on the [Kubernetes from a DevOps Kubernetes Guru](https://www.udemy.com/kubernetes-from-a-devops-kubernetes-guru) curse.

 ## Scripts